rakeshbangla41/python_projects/README.md

 # Python Projects

-This is the repository where I have uploaded all my Python projects.
+In this repository, I have uploaded all my Python projects.